MenghaoGuo/PCT/README.md

 ## Description

-Now, we just release the core code of our paper and all code and pretrained models will be available after peer review.
+Now, we just release the core code of our paper and all code and pretrained models will be available soon.